jlab/fold-grammars/README.txt

 	MacroStates uses signature RNAshapes.
- 4. Instances (the actual appliance of the three former things, where different combinations of algebras solve different tasks) Instances are defined in the "main" file of a Bellmans GAP program, namly in "nodangle.gap", "overdangle.gap", "microstate.gap" and "macrostate.gap".
+ 4. Instances (the actual appliance of the three former things, where different combinations of algebras solve different tasks) Instances are defined in the "main" file of a Bellmans GAP program, namely in "nodangle.gap", "overdangle.gap", "microstate.gap" and "macrostate.gap".
 	They also include the other modules and contain some technical instructions, like including special functionality via C++ header files.

 == 3.
 Prerequisites ==
 Prerequisites for compiling an Instance are:
- - the Bellmans GAP compiler
+ - the Bellmans GAP compiler: http://www.gapc.eu/
    Georg kannst Du hier aufschreiben wie man da dran kommt?
  - Since Bellmans GAP compiler produces C++ target code, you need an C++ compiler.
    We recommend "g++" and "make"